Getting started¶

 Configure Traefik to use an external hostname.
 To do that, edit traefik_config

-in the main.tf
+in the core.tf

 file:

-:caption: main.tf
+:caption: core.tf

 (...)